 The river bank spans several hundred meters back from the river, consisting of very flat ground perfect for a picnic by the famous River Dart.

-Spitchwick can get quite busy as it becomes popular with tourists in the summer but since the Common extends for a good half a mile along the River Dart, there are lots of places to find for a more secluded picnic.
+Spitchwick can get quite busy as it becomes popular with tourists in the summer and is one of the more popular Dartmoor picnic spots but since the Common extends for a good half a mile along the River Dart, there are lots of places to find for a more secluded picnic.